 Kids want kicks that are in style.
 Mom and dad are typically more concerned about finding shoes that’ll stave off injury and soreness – especially as their tykes log plenty of mileage during the school year.
 Finding that middle ground for your school-aged kids might take some haggling, but here are some essential tips on scoring something a pair that’ll keep your children’s feet safe and supported.

 What to look for

-"Make sure the shoe fits properly rather than getting a certain brand or the most expensive shoe," says Dr. Leonard Pollack, head of pediatrics for Henry Ford Health System in metro Detroit.
+“Make sure the shoe fits properly rather than getting a certain brand or the most expensive shoe,” says Dr. Leonard Pollack.
 He notes that some parents buy expensive shoes a size bigger so that they’ll last longer, when in fact the shoe won’t fit well for weeks.

 Instead of spending more on one pair of shoes, plan on buying shoes more frequently so that your child has a good fit.